Quality-guided UAV Surface Exploration for 3D Reconstruction: Problem Formulation

 The choice of a TSDF representation is justified by several reasons.
 First, a TSDF implicitly represents the surfaces but explicitly models the confidence in the progressively built map, which is crucial in assessing the accuracy of the reconstruction online.
 In addition, the seminal work \cite{kinect} has extensively studied the impact of the sensors' uncertainty in reconstruction problems.
 These results are now commonly used to integrate the sensor input, as done for instance in \cite{voxblox} and \cite{pan2022_voxfield}, two widely-used TSDF implementations for UAV exploration and reconstruction.

-In this work, we propose to use the weights of the TSDF representation, $w_i$, to define a map quality function $Z(M)$:
+It is important to note that the TSDF representation has been proved to be equivalent to the least squares minimization of squared distances between points on the range surfaces and points on the desired reconstruction under the specific conditions of an orthographic sensor and a range error independently distributed along the line of sight of the sensors \cite{tsdf_foundation}.
+Hence, although the TSDF weights $w_i$ are not a direct geometric error metric, we propose to use them to define a function $Z(M)$ which acts as an efficient proxy for a quality measure of the reconstructed isosurface: